MrEliptik/Tensorflow_pine64/README.md

     sudo cp /output/bazel /usr/local/bin/

-## Build Tensorflow
+### Step 5 - Build Tensorflow

 Finally, we can build Tensorflow!

     git clone https://github.com/tensorflow/tensorflow.git

 If you don't change branch, by default you're in the master branch, so it should be the latest stable release.
-Though, if you want to build a specific version, the change branch with
+Though, if you want to build a specific version, change branch with

     git checkout rX.X

-replace X.X with the version you want.
+replace X.X with the **version** you want.

 You'll now configure your build, say no to everything but **jemalloc**

     ./configure

 This should go without any error.
 You can now finally launch the actual tensorflow build.
 If you are using SSH to do that you'll want to use the **nohup** command, that will detach the process from your ssh session.
 This is crucial because if you lose the connection the build will stop !

+**WARNING!!
+THIS WILL TAKE MULTIPLE DAYS!**

     nohup bazel build -c opt --copt="-funsafe-math-optimizations" --copt="-ftree-vectorize" --copt="-fomit-frame-pointer" --verbose_failures tensorflow/tools/pip_package:build_pip_package &